Project present and future

 Goals for 2.0

-Backdrop 2.0 will include the removal of deprecated functions, and will most likely include changes in HTML markup.
+Backdrop 2.0 will include the removal of deprecated functions, and will most likely include changes in HTML markup which may require updates to themes.

-The upgrade from Backdrop 1 to Backdrop 2 will be easier than the upgrade from Drupal 7 to Backdrop CMS, which is already easier than the upgrade from Drupal 7 to Drupal 8 or Drupal 9.
+The upgrade from Backdrop 1 to Backdrop 2 will be easier than the upgrade between major Drupal versions.

 See the GitHub issue tracker for more 2.x issues for a set of proposed changes that cannot happen during the 1.x cycle.